preethicindy/tweet_analysis/README.md

-# Tweet Analysis
+## Tweet Analysis

-## Tweet Extraction
+### Tweet Extraction

-Implementing the first step of ETL - Extraction.
+As part of the Extraction phase in the ETL process, I have utilized Twikit library version 2.2.2 to extract tweets from Twitter.
-I have extracted tweets from Twitter using Twikit version 2.2.2
+Twikit is a Python library that allows interaction with Twitter's internal API without the need for an API key.

 ### Pre-requisites
-Visual Studio code, Python 3.10+
+Visual Studio code, Python 3.10 or higher, Twikit library

 ### Steps:
 1. Connecting to twitter using client.login()